Post General Journal Entries

 - You can filter Trans Type by Order or Non-Order fees.
 Currently, this is only relevant for Amazon and FBA.
 This may be useful for bringing in non-order related fees when using Post Detailed Shipped Orders to QuickBooks.

 - Click Get Data.
 The grid loads with a list of individual transactions.
-However, when you post journal entries to QuickBooks, only the journal entry types' totals will post there.Order transaction types:Non-order transaction types:
+Note, however, that when you actually post the journal entries to QuickBooks, only the journal entry types' totals will post.Notice that each transaction in the grid has a checkbox; the top box selects/unselects all transactions (default is all selected).
+This is useful to map one journal entry type to two different QuickBooks accounts, by separating the transactions and making a second posting with the specified mappings.Order transaction types:Non-order transaction types:

-Note that the Posting Amounts section shows totals for display purposes only; these do not reflect the exact breakdown of the journal entry types with specific amounts; to preview the exact breakdown of the actual posting amounts, click Accounts.
+The Posting Amounts section (in yellow, above) shows totals for display only; these do not reflect the exact breakdown of the journal entry types with specific amounts.
+To preview the exact breakdown of the actual posting amounts, click JE Mappings.

-- QB Debit Account Full Name - Map this to a QuickBooks Chart of Accounts account
+- Debit Account - Map to a Chart of Accounts account

-- QB Debit Customer Full Name - Map this to a QuickBooks vendor or customer, based on the Chart of Accounts account used
+- Associated Debit Name - Map to a vendor or customer, based on the Chart of Accounts

-- QB Credit Account Full Name - Map this to a QuickBooks Chart of Accounts account
+- Credit Account - Map to a Chart of Accounts account

-- QB Credit Customer Full Name - Map this to a QuickBooks vendor or customer, based on the Chart of Accounts account used
+- Associated Credit Name - Map to a vendor or customer, based on the Chart of Accounts

-- Repeat the mappings for all journal entry types for a channel, and repeat for each channel.
+- Repeat these mappings for all journal entry types for a channel, and repeat for each channel.

 Related QuickBridge settings

-There are several QuickBridge settings to configure when using the Post General Journal Entries feature.
-These include:
+There are several QuickBridge settings to configure for the Post General Journal Entries feature:

 - Show sales breakdown in summary transactions (File > Options > Sales Orders tab) - This will impact the Sales journal entry type.